Welcome to the Official Website of Mark A. Keeton

 Mark recently appeared in a Co-Star role as the Conductor on the new NBC show, "The Enemy Within, in episode 2, "Black Bear."

 He recently finished a great run as Gary Gauger in"The Exonerated" at The Secret Theatre.

-Mark recently finished shooting "Broken" as racist murderer Jay, "The Over/Under" as the flirtatious Wine Clerk, "Bite Me" as the vampire Butler, "Home" as swinging single Richard, "Make America Black Again" as Breitbart "Reporter" Dick Headman, "Mandated" as Reporter 2 and "Love in Kilnerry," as Roger, a rather henpecked husband.
+Mark recently finished shooting "Broken" as racist murderer Jay, "The Over/Under" as the flirtatious Wine Clerk, "Bite Me" as the vampire Butler, "Home" as swinging single Richard, "Make America Black Again" as Breitbart "Reporter" Dick Headman, "Mandated" as Reporter 2 and "Love in Kilnerry," as Roger, a henpecked husband.

 "Other memorable performances included that of Jacklyn Collier as the delicious "Jersey-Girl" Candy Starr, and Mark A. Keeton as effeminate "closet-case" Dale Harding.
-Keeton's take on Harding was very reminiscent of Blance DuBois from Tennesee Williams's A Streetcar Named Desire, but the persona breached even further than that.
+Keeton's take on Harding was very reminiscent of Blanche DuBois from Tennesee Williams's A Streetcar Named Desire, but the persona breached even further than that.
 It was a very moving variation to watch: several moments where his melodramatic tendencies were actually very humanizing and sympathetic, rather than Melodrama's tradition of two-dimensional stock characters."

 "Mark A. Keeton, as the effeminate patient Harding, provides plenty of laughs, but is always in on the joke.
 He is in charge until McMurphy shows up, because he understands his place in the pecking order and doesn’t make trouble for Ratched.

 “To survive, a rabbit hides from the wolf, it does not challenge it to combat,” Harding tells McMurphy."